Veer-w/image-question-answering-chatbot/README.md

 Acknowledgements
 Salesforce Research: For developing the BLIP-2 model architecture.
-Hugging Face: For hosting pre-trained models and providing the transformers library, which simplifies model deployment.
+Hugging Face: For hosting pre-trained models and providing the transformers library, which simplifies model deployment. markdown

+### Instructions
+1. Copy the entire content above.
+2. Open your `README.md` file in your project directory.
+3. Paste the content into the file.
+4. Save the file.

+This README is structured to provide clear instructions and information about your project, following best practices for Markdown formatting.
+If you need any further adjustments or additions, feel free to let me know!